Kotlin/anko/README.md

 name.onClick { /*do something*/ }
 ```

-### How does it work?
+### How it works

-There is no :tophat: actually, it is built of some Kotlin [extension functions](http://kotlinlang.org/docs/reference/extensions.html), extension properties and mechanism similar to type-safe builders described [here](http://kotlinlang.org/docs/reference/type-safe-builders.html).
+There is no :tophat: actually, Koan consists of some Kotlin [extension functions](http://kotlinlang.org/docs/reference/extensions.html) and properties arranged into *type-safe builders*, as described [here](http://kotlinlang.org/docs/reference/type-safe-builders.html).

-It's a job for a phrenzy guy to write all these extensions by hand so they're generated automatically using *android.jar* files from Android SDK as sources.
+It's a depressing job to write all these extensions by hand so they're generated automatically using *android.jar* files from Android SDK as sources.

 ### Is it extendable?